pmarinova/android-photo-screensaver/readme.md

 ---------------------------

-Original implementation was taken from this example - https://github.com/klinker41/android-dreamscene.
+Idea for the original implementation was taken from this example - https://github.com/klinker41/android-dreamscene.